Post Surgical Recovery & Rehab

 - Workers and athletes who want readiness checks before higher demands

-- A phase specific assessment that tracks pain, swelling, motion, gait, and tolerance aligned to your surgeon’s restrictions, precautions, and timelines
+- A phase specific assessment that tracks pain, swelling, motion, gait, and tolerance aligned to your surgeon’s restrictions, precautions, and timelines.

 When should I start rehab after surgery?—